A funny thing happened a few days ago. I was talking to friends from D.C. who, two weeks prior, had never heard of “admissions consulting.”

 On the one hand, it’s a huge relief.
 Finally, some sunlight on those dark and mysterious firms lurking around and beyond the edges of the industry; sunlight that may encourage future concerned parents to ask more meaningful questions when seeking mentorship.
 Instead of “can you guarantee us admission,” more parents may focus on “how good are you at mentorship?” or “how capable are you at helping students stretch the potential that’s already inside them?”
 Well, if that’s the result of all this, thanks a million, SEC!
 We owe you one.

-Next to fake charities, back-door bribes, and Photoshopped water polo action shots, our approach to admissions consulting is pretty unimaginative.
+Next to fake charities, back-door bribes, and Photoshopped water polo action shots, our approach to professional admissions consulting is pretty unimaginative.
 We prefer the scenic route.
 That one that includes getting to know our students, helping them introspect, pushing them to drill down further and further into what makes them tick, inspiring them to translate those insights in the best – and most authentic – ways possible.
 Boring, compared to money laundering.
 But the upside is that we have a 100% success rate of avoiding prison sentences for everyone involved!

 On the other hand, this particular spotlight on admissions consulting isn’t exactly how we wanted to make our grand entrance onto the national stage.
 Can we get a redo?
 How easy will it be for some to form an association between “admissions consulting” and… outright fraud?
 Or between “admissions consulting” and privileged, wealthy, celebrities who buy and cheat their kids’ way into college?
 Yeah, I’m sure there will be fallout.
 And maybe we’ll have to spend a few extra minutes putting prison-phobic parents’ minds at ease that we’re the good guys.
 Not so bad, ultimately.